kishori-singh-2003/delta-demo/README.md

 # delta-demo
-This is my first code in GitHub
+This is my first code in GitHub.